-The regionally significant Sawmill Canyon fault zone (Fig. 2) is inferred to be the dominant basin-bounding fault because boulder clast size and angularity increase toward it, the boulder breccia-conglomerate lithofacies becomes more proximal toward it, the basin fill generally thickens toward it, and intra-basinal, syndepositional faults show the greatest displacement near it.
+The structural evolution of the basin is described in detail by Bassett and Busby (2005), and summarized briefly here.
+The regionally significant Sawmill Canyon fault zone (Fig. 2) is inferred to be the dominant basin-bounding fault because boulder clast size and angularity increase toward it, the boulder breccia-conglomerate lithofacies becomes more proximal toward it, the basin fill generally thickens toward it, and intrabasinal, syndepositional faults show the greatest displacement near it.
 Reactivation of the Sawmill Canyon fault zone during the Late Cretaceous to Early Tertiary Laramide Orogeny juxtaposed younger and older units against the Santa Rita Glance Conglomerate.

 A less regionally significant fault zone, the Gringo Gulch fault zone, bounds the south end of the basin (Fig. 2).
-This fault cuts the Santa Rita Glance Conglomerate and its basement (Jurassic Squaw Gulch granite, Fig. 2) and it is cut by the Late Cretaceous Josephine Canyon diorite (Drewes 1971).
+This fault cuts the Santa Rita Glance Conglomerate and its basement (Jurassic Squaw Gulch granite, Fig. 2) and it is cut by the Late Cretaceous Josephine Canyon diorite (Drewes, 1971).
 This subvertical fault is en echelon to the Sawmill Canyon fault zone.
-Andesitic flows and sills are abundant at the south end of the basin (Figs. 2 and 9b), suggesting that the Gringo Gulch fault plumbed magmas to the surface (Fig. 9c).
+Andesitic flows and sills are abundant at the south end of the basin (Fig. 2, 9B), suggesting that the Gringo Gulch fault plumbed magmas to the surface (Fig. 9C).